The school is open for 190 days (380 sessions) per year for pupils; teachers attend on five other occasions for In-Service Training.

 There is a mid-morning break when the children are supervised on the playground by teaching and support staff.

-At lunchtime there are five midday supervisors, who have responsibility for supervision of all pupils.
+At lunchtime, there are five midday supervisors, who have responsibility for the supervision of all pupils.

-Children must not arrive in school before 8.50a.m.
+Children must not arrive at school before 8.50 a.m.
 At that time, and when dry, supervision begins on the playground for Foundation Phase aged pupils.
 Junior pupils enter their classes from 8.50am.
-Should it be raining, all children enter the building from 8.50a.m., where they are supervised in their classroom by the teacher and/or support staff.
+Should it be raining, all children enter the building from 8.50 a.m., where they are supervised in their classroom by the teacher and/or support staff.

 If a child has to leave during school hours, please ensure the class teacher is informed.
 No child will be allowed to leave unaccompanied.
 The School Office must also be informed.